 Buying a window AC unit with the correct BTU for the room size is extremely important.
 If too large for the space, you’ll have shorter run cycles instead of continuous running.
 Turning on and off frequently greatly reduces the dehumidifying effects of a window unit and increases noise.

 Getting the fit right when installing a window unit can be tricky, and since units are designed to fit in a variety of window sizes, it can be difficult to get a perfect seal when installing them.
 Hot humid air has a tendency to leak in and work against the desired cool effect of the unit.

 Many people remove window air conditioners for the winter, both for the view and because nothing seals out cold winter air better than the actual window.
 Removing the unit protects it from the elements, but can present a storage challenge for some.
 Annual installation and removal also increases the wear and tear on the built-in accordion seals.

 To properly install a window unit, home experts recommend using foam weather stripping and caulk.
 For consumers who uninstall their unit each fall, this can be a tall order.
 Leaving it in all year long can shorten the product’s lifespan due to weathering, and expose your home to drafts and bugs in the offseason.
 No thanks!

 And The Winner Is....

 In the debate of central air versus window air conditioning, modern central air conditioners are more efficient and smarter than ever.
 If cooling your home requires more than two window units, you’ll be better off with a central air conditioner.
 This option wins out on both energy efficiency and comfort for most homes.

 Regular care goes a long way

-Keep your central AC in great condition by calling the HVAC professionals at John C. Flood, 24 hours a day, seven days a week.
+Keep your central AC in great condition by calling the HVAC professionals at John C. Flood.
+Our call center is open 24 hours a day, seven days a week, so you can always contact us during an emergency.
 Whether you need AC repair or a whole new installation, we can help.
 Give us a call today!